AndresF-SanchezG/postgres-challenges/README.md

 - Each "star" should have a foreign key that references one of the rows in galaxy.
 - Each "planet" should have a foreign key that references one of the rows in star.
 - Each "moon" should have a foreign key that references one of the rows in planet.
-- Your database should have at least five tables.
 - Each table should have at least three rows.
 - The galaxy and star tables should each have at least six rows.
 - The planet table should have at least 12 rows.